Serialization converts indexed objects into a form that can persist or be transported.

 The .NET API uses JSON.NET to serialize objects to be indexed.
 When using the `

 Client` class, some customizations to the serialization are made automatically, but further customization is possible.
 By customizing how objects are serialized, you can [include fields](🔗), [exclude fields](🔗) , handle how fields are serialized, and so on.

 You can customize in two ways:

-- By using attributes – you can quickly apply common customizations to classes that you can modify.
+By using _attributes_ – you can apply common customizations to classes you can modify.

-- By customizing conventions used by Client – you can do powerful things like customizing multiple classes at the same time, and including return values from extension methods, without having to modify the classes of the serialized objects.
+By customizing _conventions_ used by the Client – you can do powerful things like customizing multiple classes simultaneously and including return values from extension methods without having to modify the classes of the serialized objects.